Perdu/gr_kills_data/querys.md

 ```
 7751/12110 = 64% (!!)

-# kdr (ordering works but doesn't take null fields into account):
+# kdr (overestimated as we don't know know killed weapon for a lot of rows):
 ```sql
 CREATE TEMPORARY TABLE temp_kills_by_weapon AS select name, count(*) as a from kill_logs join weapon on weapon_id = weapon.id group by weapon_id order by a desc;
 CREATE TEMPORARY TABLE temp_kills_of_weapon AS select name, count(*) as a from kill_logs join weapon on weapon_killed_id = weapon.id group by weapon_killed_id order by a desc;